Is Minimally Invasive Dentistry Right For You?

 • Boost the production of saliva by using sugar-free chewing gum, sucking on sugar-free candy or eating healthy foods that require a lot of chewing.
 Dr. Galaif might recommend or prescribe products that can produce artificial saliva or help your body produce saliva.

 • Avoid caffeine and tobacco products because they can dry out your mouth, along with excessive alcohol use.
 If you’re considering making a positive change, you might explore options like home alcohol detox to help you on your journey.
+For more information, check out this site at www.anormed.com.

 If you suffer from chronic Halitosis on a regular basis, don’t be embarrassed!
 Take the necessary steps for oral hygiene, and give us a call at (818) 789-6789 to make an appointment for the highest quality dental care.